 Alternative Name(s): Hexagon Quilt, Hexagonal Quilt, Honeycomb Quilt, Mosaic Quilt, Six Sided Patchwork

 Patchwork quilt comprising of small hexagonal cotton and wool fabrics hand-sewn together, backed with paper recycled from printed publications (including an 1832 missionary publication), hand-written letters and (likely) letter copybooks.
 The quilt is unfinished, with several separate pieces, unfinished edges and tacking still in place.
 Textile specialist Laura Jocic identifies the fabric as 1830s in style, with no pieces later than the early 1840s.
 The cream infill pieces appear to be plain 'Holland' cotton, in glazed (also known as 'holland finish') and unglazed forms.
-The quilt almost certainly was made in the 1830s or 1840s.
+The quilt was most likely made in the 1840s.